Non-locally modular regular types in classifiable theories: Applications of Theorem

-\begin{Proposition} Let $q \in S(B) $ be $p$-strongly semiregular and $c$-isolated via the formula $\phi(x)$ and let $G_1$ be an infinitely definable group over $B$, with a $B$-definable faithful transitive action of $G_1$ on $q(\C)$.
+\begin{Proposition} Suppose $T$ is superstable.
+Let $q \in S(B) $ be $p$-strongly semiregular and $c$-isolated via the formula $\phi(x)$ and let $G_1$ be an infinitely definable group over $B$, with a $B$-definable, transitive action of $G_1$ on $q(\C)$.
 Then $q$ is isolated. \end{Proposition}

-\bp By the usual construction, find a $B$-definable overgroup of $G_1$, $H$, a $B$-definable set $X$ containing $q$, and a $B$-definable (faithful) transitive action of $H$ on $X$ which extends the action of $G_1$ on $q(\C)$, and such that $X \subset \phi(\C) $.
+\bp By the usual construction (e.g., Lemma~1.6.19 in \cite{Pillay}) find a $B$-definable supergroup $H\supseteq G_1$, a $B$-definable set $X$ containing $q$, and a $B$-definable, transitive action of $H$ on $X$ which extends the action of $G_1$ on $q(\C)$, and such that $X \subset \phi(\C) $.

-So $X$ has the property that every type over $B$ in $X$ has same $R^\infty$ rank as $q$, say $\alpha$, that every type in $X$ is $p$-simple, of $p$-weight at most equal to $k $, the $p$-weight of $q$, and that $q$ is the unique type in $X$ of $p$-weight exactly $k$.
+So $X$ has the property that every type over $B$ in $X$ has the same $R^\infty$ rank as $q$, say $\alpha$, that every type in $X$ is $p$-simple, of $p$-weight at most equal to $k $, the $p$-weight of $q$, and that $q$ is the unique type in $X$ of $p$-weight exactly $k$.
 We show that $X$ isolates $q$.

 {\bf Claim 1.} Let $e $ realize $q$, and let $h \in H$ be independent from $e$ over $B$, then $h.e$ also realizes $q$.